gardener/gardener/docs/concepts/openidconnect-presets.md

 --disable-admission-plugins=OpenIDConnectPreset
 ```

-## ClusterOpenIDConnectPresets
+## ClusterOpenIDConnectPreset

-A ClusterOpenIDConnectPresets is an API resource for injecting additional runtime OIDC requirements into a Shoot at creation time.
+A ClusterOpenIDConnectPreset is an API resource for injecting additional runtime OIDC requirements into a Shoot at creation time.
 In contrast to OpenIDConenct it's a cluster-scoped resource.
 You use label selectors to specify the `Project` and `Shoot` to which a given OpneIDCOnenctPreset applies.

 Using a OpenIDConnectPresets allows cluster owners to not have to explicitly provide the same OIDC configuration for every `Shoot` in specific `Project`.

 For more information about the background, see the [issue](https://github.com/gardener/gardener/issues/1161) for ClusterOpenIDConnectPreset.

-### How ClusterOpenIDConnectPresets works
+### How ClusterOpenIDConnectPreset works

 Gardener provides an admission controller (ClusterOpenIDConnectPreset) which, when enabled, applies ClusterOpenIDConnectPresets to incoming `Shoot` creation requests.
 When a `Shoot` creation request occurs, the system does the following: